PedestrianDynamics/jupedsim/README.md

 ## Building from source

-It should be possible to build on all major platforms however, we only test a few:
+It should be possible to build on all major platforms, however we only test on a limited set:

 Right now, we ensure a working Build for: